 The Office of Residence and Student Life

-The Office of Residence and Student Life at New College is concerned about the life of students outside the classroom.
+The Office of Residence and Student Life at New College is concerned with creating outside the classroom activities and supports that align with students’ academic and personal long-term goals.
 The more a student puts into their time at U of T, the more they will gain from it.
 Though academic studies will be students’ priority during their time here at U of T, life at the university is about so much more than attending lectures and preparing for exams only.

 Student Life and Leadership programming at New College exists to provide students with programs, resources and opportunities to venture outside the classroom.
 The events and programs we offer are aimed at helping students find their niche, discover their leadership potential, build their resumé and make social connections, all while they enjoy their time as a student and receive support to succeed.